Grishneshwar Temple

 Grishneshwar Temple Online Pooja Booking:

-For any kind of Online Pooja Booking please click on the below Guruji Profiles, you are Free to connect to any of the panditjis, they are all authorised and registered by the commitee.
-These Guruji’s hold the Official Tamprapatra also (Copper inscription), Who has the rights to perform these puja in Grishneshwar temple.
+For any mode i.e. Online/Offline Pooja Booking please fillup the above booking form.
+After successful booking and payment you will get the details of booked panditji.
+Above mentioned Guruji’s hold the Official Tamprapatra also (Copper inscription), Who has the rights to perform these puja in Grishneshwar temple.

 Pujas performed at Grishneshwar Temple